zio/zio/docs/reference/state/index.md

 ```

 In imperative programming, when we have some I/O operation, we can also use a variable to keep track of the state:

+The same pattern can be used when we have some I/O operation.
+Assume we have a function that tries to read names from the input, until the user enters the "q" command indicating the end of the input.
+We can write the function like this:

 ```scala mdoc:compile-only
 import scala.io.StdIn._